polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

     "name": "My Custom Testnet",
     ```

-    2. Modify the `aura` field to specify the nodes with the authority to create blocks by adding the Sr25519 address keys in SS58 format
+    2. Modify the `aura` field to specify the nodes with the authority to create blocks:
+        -  Add Sr25519 addresses for each validator in the authorities array

         ```json
         "aura": {
           "authorities": [
             "5HMhkSHpD4XcibjbU9ZiGemLpnsTUzLsG5JhQJQEcxp3KJaW",
             "5Df9bvnbqKNR8S1W2Uj5XSpJCKUomyymwCGf6WHKyoo3GDev"
           ]
         },
         ```

-    3. Update the `grandpa` field to specify the nodes with the authority to finalize blocks by adding the Ed25519 address keys in SS58
+    3. Update the `grandpa` field to specify the nodes with the authority to finalize blocks:
+        - Add Ed25519 addresses for each validator in the authorities array
+        - Include a voting weight (typically 1) for each validator to define their voting power

         ```json
         "grandpa": {
           "authorities": [
             [
               "5GdFMFbXy24uz8mFZroFUgdBkY2pq6igBNGAq9tsBfEZRSzP",
               1
             ],
             [
               "5DJRQQWEaJart5yQnA6gnKLYKHLdpX6V4vHgzAYfNPT2NNuW",
               1
             ]
           ]
         },
         ```

 5. Save and close `customSpec.json`